 If you get that phone call from your injured mother or son, where can they turn for information?
 The front line in reducing complexity is a simple explanation of benefits BEFORE the injury occurs, with that information remaining available at any time.
 When paying medical and disability benefits outside of the Texas workers’ compensation system, federal law requires the employer to provide a summary plan description (SPD) to every worker upon hire.
 The SPD summarizes an official plan document that represents a contractual commitment by the employer to pay definitely determinable benefits.
 The SPD is commonly supplemented by a highlights brochure, employee hotline, and further simplified descriptions of available injury benefits and how they work.
 Paper or electronic copies of the SPD must remain available to employees at any time, and interpretive assistance is required.

 Employee advocacy also requires continual quality improvement.
 Widespread updates to Texas injury programs have been made over the past three years to make them more user friendly, including:

 - Removing unnecessary exclusions and limitations on coverage,

 - Adding “good cause” exceptions for late injury reporting and medical management requirements,

-- Ensuring the injury benefit plan is the employee’s primary source of recovery, achieves better medical outcomes and pays more wage replacement (avoiding cost-shifting to government programs),
+- Ensuring the injury benefit program is the employee’s primary source of recovery, achieves better medical outcomes and pays more wage replacement (avoiding cost-shifting to government programs),

 - Updates for new employee protections in ERISA disability claim regulations that became effective April 2, 2018, and